CorvusPrudens/Firewheel/DESIGN_DOC.md

 ## Sampler

 The sampler nodes are used to play back audio files (sound FX, music, etc.).
 Samplers can play back any resource which implements the `SampleResource` trait in [sample_resource.rs](crates/firewheel-core/src/sample_resource.rs).
 Using a trait like this gives the game engine control over how to load and store audio assets, i.e. by using a crate like [Symphonium](https://github.com/MeadowlarkDAW/symphonium).

-There are two sampler nodes, the `OneShotSamplerNode` and the `LoopingSamplerNode`.

-### OneShotSamplerNode

-This node is useful for playing audio FX.

-When the user calls `OneShotSamplerNode::play_sample`, the node will play the given sample to completion (or play a given range in the sample if specified).

-This node is initialized with a maximum number of "voices" that can play concurrently.
-If the maximum number of voices is reached, then the oldest voice will be stopped and replaced with the new voice.

-Calling `OneShotSamplerNode::pause` will pause all voices, `OneShotSamplerNode::resume` will resume all voices, and `OneShotSamplerNode::stop` will stop all voices.

-### LoopingSamplerNode

-This node is useful for playing music and ambiances.

-Unlike `OneShotSamplerNode`, this node only has a singular "voice".
-However, it takes anything that implements the `MultiSampleResource` trait (TODO) which allows it seamlessly blend between multiple audio tracks (useful for creating effects like smoothly changing the music when the player enters a different room).

-When the user calls `LoopingSamplerNode::load_sample`, the old `MultiSampleResource` will be stopped and replaced with the new one, and the playhead will be reset to `0`.

-Once loaded, calling `LoopingSamplerNode::resume` will start/resume playback, `LoopingSamplerNode::pause` will pause playback, and `LoopingSamplerNode::stop` will stop playback and reset the playhead to `0`.

 ## Spatial Positioning